MoonlightCapital/MoonlightBot-docs/management-commands/create-muterole.md

 This command sets up a role to be used as the mute role for the server.
 It will edit the permissions of all channels to deny the role from sending messages.

+It will edit the following permissions form channels and set them to `false` for the role:

+* SendMessages
+* AddReactions
+* Speak
+* CreatePrivateThreads
+* CreatePublicThreads
+* SendMessagesInThreads
+* UseApplicationCommands

 ## Required permissions

 MoonlightBot requires the following permissions to successfully execute this command: